Bioinformatics Master of Science

-The School of Informatics and Computing offers graduate assistantship opportunities to most full-time, qualified students pursuing a master’s degree ($8,700 for non-resident and $4,350 for resident students).
-In accepting the school’s offer for financial support, graduate assistants become employees of Indiana University and commit to 5-10 hours of work per week under the direction of a designated faculty member.
+The School of Informatics and Computing offers graduate hourly employment opportunities to many full-time, qualified bioinformatics students pursuing a master’s degree.
+In accepting the school’s offer for financial support, hourly employees commit to 5-10 hours of work per week under the direction of a designated faculty member.

-In addition, most students have the opportunity for scholarships ($6000 non-resident and $2,000 resident) and hourly research assistantships.
+In addition, full-time students receive scholarships ($9,000 non-resident and $2,000 resident) and hourly employment with research faculty.

 Indianapolis is the United States’ 14th largest city and the capital of the state of Indiana.
 The IUPUI campus, with over 30,000 students, is located on a large tract of land adjacent to downtown.